Kakoen/valheim-save-tools/Readme.md

 ## Building

-You'll need to have Java SDK 11 or higher.
-Build the project with `gradlew shadowJar`, a jar with all dependencies included will be created.
+Build the project with `gradlew build`, a jar `build/libs/valheim-save-tools.jar` with all dependencies included will be created.
-Use the produced `build/libs/valheim-save-tools.jar`.

 This project uses Lombok (https://projectlombok.org/) to prevent boilerplate code.
 To fix compilation errors in your IDE (Eclipe, IntelliJ), make sure you have a plugin